 Also, as hydrogen and gasoline have different properties, the fueling stations will have different designs.
 It is expected that there will be municipal variations in permitted procedures, design specifications and installations.
 However, station developers are moving away from unique station designs toward more standardized facilities to streamline local permitting and construction processes.

-Modifications to dealerships facilitating FCV vehicle maintenance are also being pursued.
-As with fueling stations, education of local authorities about the vehicles, fuel and updated codes and standards are key to efficient deployment of FCVs.
+Modifications to dealerships facilitating FCV maintenance are also being pursued.
+As with fueling stations, education of local authorities about the vehicles, fuel, and updated codes and standards are key to efficient deployment of FCVs.